-- Time window
+- Time Window

-- Time offset
+- Time Offset

-Optimize your frequency run
+Optimize your run frequency

-If your data is updated by batch at 2am every day, running your monitors on a hourly one would be suboptimal.
+You should adapt your frequency according to the refresh frequency of your data.
+If your data is updated by batch at 2am every day, running your monitors every hour would be suboptimal.

-- A specific field that represents the time dimension (for instance, the creation time of the data entry)
+- A specific data field that represents the time dimension (for instance, the creation time of the data entry)

 - The historical time window range that you want to consider for the monitors scan (one day, one month, one week, for example)

-Some templates require a time window whereas it is optional for others.
+Some templates require a Time Window whereas it is optional for others.
 You will be asked to select the field representing the time dimension, the unit of time and the numerical amount of that unit of time.

-By default, Sifflet runs the monitoring monitors on today's date.
+By default, Sifflet runs monitors on today's date.
 In some cases, your pipelines are configured so that it updates with a time delay: for instance, a sales table updated every morning with the data for T-2 days.
 To take this into account, Sifflet allows you to change the reference date by using an offset.

 Catalog and go to

 Updated 1 day ago